aws-samples/eks-workshop-v2/website/docs/troubleshooting/index.md

 Keep in mind that we will use previous concepts from the other chapters while going through each scenario.

-### These are the scenarios covered in this module:
+### These are the scenarios covered in this module

 - **AWS Load Balancer Controller**
 - **Node not ready (Coming soon)**